hnb0423/Project6_Patient_Survival_Prediction/README.md

 Compute a series of plots, including pie charts, bar charts, line charts, and correlation matrix plot.
 Generate useful insights from data.

 ## Feature engineering:
 Encode categorical variables.
 Utilize SMOTE resampling method to resolve the issue of imbalanced response variable, hospital_death.
-Apply principal component analysis for demision reduction.
+Apply principal component analysis (PCA) for demision reduction.

 ## Models Construction:
 Apply decision tree random forest, logistic regression, and K-NN to training dataset.
 Plot confusion matrix and ROC curves.
 Since the random forest model has the highest cv accuracy, I use this model to predict patient survival rate.
 None of the models have overfitting issue, as cv accuracies and test accuracies are roughly equal.